drfloob/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/bad_avg5Min-1.png)

 Notice the large horizontal jump between 55 and 100?
-To account for this, I recoded the interval values into true date-time values, which can be translated back into the original identifiers if need be.
+To correct for this, I recoded the interval values into true date-time values, which can be translated back into the original identifiers if need be.

 ```r